Maya Higa: 2023–present: Mainstream recognition and conservation expansion

 As of January 2023, Higa has raised over US$1,000,000 collectively from viewer donations using Twitch.
 On January 21, 2023, Higa was announced as an ambassador for the Whale and Dolphin Conservation.

-On April 4, 2023, Higa collaborated with Twitch and hosted Nerve Center presented by Ally, a sponsored education show based around Alveus Sanctuary with several online creators, including Daily Dose of Internet, Lacari, Dareon, and Caroline Kwan.
+On April 4, 2023, Higa collaborated with Twitch and hosted Nerve Center presented by Ally, a sponsored education show based around Alveus Sanctuary with several online creators, including Daily Dose of Internet, Dareon, and Caroline Kwan.
 On October 1, 2023, Higa co-hosted The Gala for Good charity auction stream with QTCinderella.
 Over US$250,000 was raised for rainforest conservation at the event, with donations going to five non-profit environmental organizations, including Rainforest Alliance, World Wildlife Fund, Rainforest Foundation US, and Rainforest Trust.

-2024–present: Continued growth

-According to Stream Hatchet, a data intelligence company focusing on live streaming analytics, Higa was the 10th most-watched female streamer across all platforms for the month of April 2024, with an average minute viewership (AMA) of 7000.
-She later appeared again as the fifth most-watched female streamer across all platforms for the month of May 2024, with an AMA of 8000.
+According to Stream Hatchet, a data intelligence company focusing on live streaming analytics, Higa was the 10th most-watched female streamer across all platforms for the month of April 2024 and later appeared again as the fifth most-watched female streamer across all platforms for the month of May 2024.

-On January 22, 2025, Higa reached one million subscribers on YouTube.
-In March 2025, she was a speaker at South by Southwest (SXSW), where she discussed wildlife conservation and the role of digital media on environmental education.